-Both the ISO 27001 framework and the General Data Protection Regulations (GDPR) requirements are concerned with data security and share many common themes.
+ISO 27001 and General Data Protection Regulations (GDPR) are related in the sense that they’re concerned with data security and share many common themes.

-ISO 27001 certification demonstrates that your business has systems in place to protect corporate information and data.
-However, implementing the ISO 27001 Management System does not necessarily mean that you have fulfilled your responsibilities as a business handling personal data in accordance with the GDPR – in this article, we will explain why.
+ISO 27001 accreditation demonstrates that your business has systems in place to protect corporate information and data.
+However, implementing the ISO 27001 Management System does not necessarily mean that you have fulfilled your responsibilities as a business handling personal data in accordance with GDPR.
+We’ll explore this and lots more in our article, so let’s get to it!

-The regulation is split into six guiding principles which cover the general aims of the framework:
+GDPR regulations are split into seven guiding principles which cover the general aims of the framework.

 - Lawfulness, fairness and transparency